-Infectious diseases, especially pneumonia and diarrhea, are major child killers in most countries, followed by malaria in six countries (India, Nigeria, Democratic Republic of Congo, Tanzania, Mozambique, and Mali), and meningitis in three (Nigeria, Pakistan, and Philippines).
-HIV/AIDS remains a leading child killer in Russia and South Africa, and congenital syphilis in Brazil and Indonesia.
-Injuries, especially drowning, choking, and road traffic accidents cause many child deaths in China, USA, Mexico, Egypt, and Iran.
+Infectious diseases, especially pneumonia and diarrhea, are major child killers in most countries, followed by malaria in seven countries (Nigeria, Democratic Republic of Congo, Tanzania, Mozambique, Uganda, Kenya, and Mali).
+HIV/AIDS remains a leading child killer in Russia, South Africa and Kenya, and congenital syphilis in Brazil and Indonesia.
+Injuries, especially drowning, choking, and road traffic accidents cause many child deaths in China, USA, and Mexico.

 Among working-age women, heart disease is the leading killer in eleven of the 20 countries, followed closely by tuberculosis, breast cancer, and road traffic accidents.
 Deaths in pregnancy and childbirth remain major killers of young women in nine countries (India, Nigeria, Pakistan, Democratic Republic of Congo, Ethiopia, Bangladesh, Tanzania, Mozambique, and Mali) and HIV/AIDs remains a threat in eight countries, all of them in Africa with the exception of Russia.
 Other leading non-communicable killers of working-age women include stroke, cirrhosis, diabetes, and chronic kidney disease.

 Injuries, especially road traffic accidents, self-harm, and interpersonal violence are leading killers of working age women in 13 countries.
 The six countries where self-harm is a major problem among young women include India, China, USA, Russia, and Bangladesh.
 Interpersonal violence is a major killer of women in Brazil, South Africa, and Mexico.